 Abstract.
 The industrial field robotics is a research area in strong development, and new solutions have to be designed to fulfill better the peculiarities of the task.
 This paper shows that parallel mechanisms can have similar characteristics to serial and prismatic manipulators, but without some of its shortcomings, as lack of rigidity, speed and payload to weight ratio.
 It is shown in this paper two manipulators designed to be assembled in a robot that moves along the work piece to be welded.
-The manipulator has four degrees of freedom and is capable of reproducing all the movements of the welder hand.
+After detecting some weaknesses in a first manipulator design, a second design was proposed and implemented, eliminating the drawbacks found in the first one and providing movements that reproduces the ones attained by a human welder hand.